Skip to main content

 The presentation will be divided into three parts:

-• First, two lawyers from the Judicial Intervention Group will share their experiences with torture in places of detention and the responses provided within the framework of the GIJ.
-The lawyers involved will be from AUDF and CACIT, members of the GIJ;
+• A lawyer from the Judicial Intervention Group (GIJ) will then share his experience with torture in places of detention and the responses provided within the framework of the GIJ.
+Mr. Henri Wembolua will represent the GIJ and the AUDF organization.

-• Finally, the CACIT will address the current situation, challenges, best practices, and perspectives regarding the specific situation of women and children in places of deprivation of liberty in Togo and other related African contexts.
-The CACIT will take the opportunity to conclude the presentation by proposing concrete actions to strengthen the network for a more effective fight against torture and ill-treatment in Africa.
+• CACIT will conclude the presentation by proposing concrete actions to consolidate the network for a more effective fight against torture and ill-treatment in Africa.

 Languages spoken: French